 (production management software – MES, ERP systems and so on)

-We have to make an exeption here, because there were numerous situations, when a company spent 50 – 200 ths. dollars on ERP system, only to discover later, that it doesn’t reach to a production hall!
+We have to make an exception here, because there were numerous situations, when a company spent 50 – 200 thousand dollars on enterprise resource planning system, only to discover later, that it doesn’t reach a production hall!

 1. Accounting and inventory software with additions

 Perhaps you already use it in your company.
-The Polish market’s best known is Comarch Optima, which gradually had been more and more expensive, and suddenly became an ERP Optima (it’s an ERP only by name 😉 ) and Inserted Subiekt GT, which is a good value for money.
+The Polish market’s best known is Comarch Optima, which gradually had been more and more expensive, and suddenly became an ERP Optima (it’s an enterprise resource planning only by name 😉 ) and Inserted Subiekt GT, which is a good value for money.
 Both programs can be recommended, although neither of them is a masterpiece nor is a flop.
-What’s important they are going to move to a cloud – which might generate future problems.
+What’s important they are going to move to a cloud and become cloud ERP production management software– which might generate future problems.

 The basic functions of accounting and inventory software are: